 The Health Exhibition Organising Committee of the Medical Society was established in 1987 to organise annual health exhibitions.
 Each year a different health theme is chosen, providing a platform for students and medical professionals to interact with the public and share their professional knowledge and experience.

 Student well-being is one of the Faculty’s top priorities.
-The Student Wellness Team comprises Psychiatrists, a Clinical Psychologist, Registered Social Workers and an Expressive Arts Therapist who are available on the Medical Campus to provide convenient, confidential and free clinical services.
+The Student Wellness Team comprises Psychiatrists, a Clinical Psychologist, and counsellors who are available on the Medical Campus to provide convenient, confidential and free clinical services.
 These include individual counseling, consultation, crisis intervention, diagnostic assessment, group therapy, psychoeducational programmes, and brief psychotherapy.
 The Team also strives to help students to thrive in the academic environment, through outreach activities and workshops designed to raise mental health awareness and to strengthen resilience.

 Students may apply to stay in one of the residential halls which are situated either on the main campus, on Pokfulam Road, Lung Wah Street or Sassoon Road.
 These halls and residential colleges vary in style and character.
 Most of the study-bedrooms are shared by two students but there are also single rooms.
 Under Faculty’s management, The Madam S H Ho Residence for Medical Students (RMS) accommodates 163 students in single rooms and Patrick Manson Student Residence (PMR) accommodates 124 students in shared bedrooms.
 Medical students undergoing clinical training at Queen Mary Hospital in senior years are required to stay at RMS or PMR during specific specialty clerkships.
 These residences allow more medical and nursing students to stay in the vicinity of QMH when they are undergoing clinical training.